archana-rg/ml-practical-apps/README.md

 Income < 30000 : 1.0
 Income >= 30000 : 0.69

 ##### <font color='blue'> In conclusion, if CarryAway > 1, always a good idea to offer the Carry Out coupon.
-If not, lower income, younger, non-kid passenger drivers could be offered the coupon</font>
+If not, lower income or younger or non-kid passenger drivers could be offered the coupon</font>

 #### 4.3.2 `Restaurant20-50` Coupon Analysis
 Following is the correlation heat map with Restaurant20-50 coupon only data.
 There is a slight correlation seen with the frequency of visits to Y.